-Visiting Glasnevin Museum and Cemetery in Dublin is something that many people want to see as it is sacred ground for many of the Irish heroes and heroines of the Uprising.
+Visiting Glasnevin Cemetery and in Dublin is something that many people want to see as it is sacred ground for many of the Irish heroes and heroines of the Uprising.

-Glasnevin Museum & Cemetery is also a central location for those wanting to trace their Irish ancestors.
+Glasnevin Cemetery and Museum is also a central location for those wanting to trace their Irish ancestors.
 The cemetery is free to visit and wander around the grounds.